Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: Introduction

-An ideal approach to general-purpose view synthesis should not only rely on a single image at test time, but also learn from easy-to-collect supervision at training.
+An ideal approach to general-purpose view synthesis should not only rely on a single image at test time, but also learn from easy-to-collect supervision signal during training.
 In the deep learning era, there is growing interest in end-to-end methods with intermediate 3D representations supervised by multiple images and no explicit 3D information during training.
-However, they are mostly applied to objects~\cite{kulkarni2015deep,tatarchenko2016multi,worrall2017interpretable,kanazawa2018learning,sitzmann2019scene} and not scenes, and are either category-specific, applied to synthetic scenes, or both.
-Recent works~\cite{chen2019monocular,wiles2020synsin,tucker2020single} alleviate this issue by training with multiple views of real-world scenes, relying on point cloud or multiplane images as intermediate representations.
-However, multiplane images are mostly good for small view-point changes as each plane is at a constant depth, and for point cloud, one needs to represent each point in a scene individually, making it inefficient to scale to high-res data or large view-point changes.
-In contrast, meshes provide a sparser scene representation, \eg, a single mesh face can theoretically represent the whole flat surface of a wall, making it ideal for single-image view synthesis.
-However, mesh recovery from single images has been studied mostly for object images and in a category-specific manner~\cite{blanz1999morphable,kanazawa2018learning,kulkarni2019canonical}.
+However, they are mostly applied to objects~\cite{kulkarni2015deep,tatarchenko2016multi,worrall2017interpretable,kanazawa2018learning,sitzmann2019scene}, and are either category-specific, restricted to synthetic scenes, or both.
+Recent works~\cite{chen2019monocular,wiles2020synsin,tucker2020single} address these issues by training with multiple views of real-world scenes, relying on point cloud or multiplane images as intermediate representations.
+However, multiplane images only perform well with relatively small viewpoint changes as each plane is at a constant depth; for point clouds, one needs to represent each point in a scene individually, making it inefficient to scale to high-resolution data or large viewpoint changes.
+In contrast, meshes can provide a sparser scene representation, \eg, two triangular mesh faces can theoretically represent the entire flat surface of a wall, making it ideal for single-image view synthesis.
+However, mesh recovery from single images has been studied mostly for object images and in a category-specific manner~\cite{blanz1999morphable,kanazawa2018learning,kulkarni2019canonical} and not for scenes.